keptn/lifecycle-toolkit/docs/content/en/docs/migrate/metrics-observe/_index.md

    for the `AnalysisValueTemplate` resource are fetched.
    This same resource is used for any metrics and evaluations you are using.
-   Note that Keptn supports multiple instances of multiple data providers and each `AnalysisValueTemplate` can reference a different provider,
+   Note that Keptn supports multiple instances of multiple data providers and each `AnalysisValueTemplate` resource can reference a different provider,

-   The `KeptnMetricsProvider` resource defines
+   The `KeptnMetricsProvider` resource defines:

    * The URL of the server used for your data provider
    * The namespace where the data provider is located